 Place the cheesecake in the oven directly on the rack above the water bath and bake for 40-50 minutes, until the cheesecake is set at least 2 inches from the edges.
 Take the cheesecake out of the oven and cool on a wire rack for 10 minutes.
 After 10 minutes, carefully run a knife around the edge of the pan to loosen, then cool for 1 hour more.
 Your cheesecake top may crack but the blueberry jam topping will cover.
 Refrigerate the cheesecake overnight.

 Remove the sides of the pan and transfer the cheesecake to a serving plate.
 Top cheesecake with blueberry jam and serve slices with whipped cream.

 I know that most graham cracker crusts are pre-baked before adding the cheesecake filling, but I’ve found that I like the crust better when it is not pre-baked.
 So after patting the crust into the pan, I refrigerated it for 15 minutes until the cheesecake filling was ready.

 My cheesecake did brown on top in spite of the “water bath.”
 I thought that the texture of the cheesecake was better though than when I don’t do the steam bath (which I guess it really is, not a water bath.)
 I have yet to make a cheesecake that does not brown on top, which is why I always cover the top with jam, sour cream, whipped cream, etc.

 I also let the cheesecake sit overnight in the fridge.
 Since the cheesecake was still warm when I put it in the fridge, I left off the jam until the next day.

-The cheesecake did not last long!
+The cheesecake with blueberry jam did not last long!
 Which is a good thing because I am making a gingersnap pumpkin cheesecake for Thanksgiving!